 What does netsh winsock reset do windows 10?

-Performing, netsh int ip reset command Removes all user configured IPv4 (Internet Protocol version 4) settings and restore the TCP/IP utility to its original state.
+Performing, netsh int ip reset command Removes all user configured IPv4 (Internet Protocol version 4) settings and restores the TCP/IP utility to its original state.
 But computer restart is required before the default settings will take effect.

 The netsh winsock reset command recover the computer from any socket errors which arise when you download some unknown file, or due to some malicious script on the computer.
 Winsock settings contain your computer’s configuration for Internet connectivity.